 ‘Tar Sands: Time Is Running Out,’ 2010.
 Acrylics on Canvas.
 20ft X 24ft.

-Sixty people, from kids to elders, came to learn and share knowledge on the project of the tar sands in northern Alberta through the creation this large mobile mural documenting the reflections and insights.
-The painting process, co-facilitated with Sara Kendall, took only one month with the intention to unveil it at the G20 (Group of Twenty, an international forum for the governments and central bank governors from 19 countries and the European Union (EU) happening in Toronto.
+Sixty people, from kids to elders, came to learn and share knowledge on the resource extraction mega-project known as the Tar Sands in northern Alberta.
+This large-scale mobile mural documents reflections and insights about the impact on the lives and land of the people involved.
+The painting process took only one month, intending to unveil it at the G20, Group of Twenty, an international forum for the governments and central bank governors from 19 countries and the European Union (EU) in Toronto.

 ...“ocean, land, light, spirit breath, i invoke your journey to guide the awakening dream of those who would harm you. all life shall join the struggle.”